AdobeDocs/experience-manager-64.en/help/communities/using/srp-and-ugc.md

 When a member enters UGC in the publish environment, they are interacting with a component as part of an AEM site.

 An example of such a component is the [comments component](http://localhost:4502/content/community-components/en/comments.html) that exists in the [Community Components Guide](../../communities/using/components-guide.md) site.
-The path to the comment node in the local repository is :
+The path to the comment node in the local repository is:

 * component path = */content/community-components/en/comments/jcr:content/content/includable/comments*

 **shadow node location**

 The creation of UGC also creates a [shadow node](../../communities/using/srp.md#about-shadow-nodes-in-jcr) to which the necessary ACLs are applied.
-The path to the corresponding shadow node in the local repository is the result of prepending the shadow node root path to the component path :
+The path to the corresponding shadow node in the local repository is the result of prepending the shadow node root path to the component path:

 * root path = /content/usergenerated
 * comment shadow node = /content/usergenerated*/content/community-components/en/comments/jcr:content/content/includable/comments*